 - If perishable food has been in the temperature danger zone for 2 to 4 hours, you should use it immediately.

-- If perishable food has been in the temperature danger zone for more than 4 hours, toss it in the bin.
+- If perishable food has been in the temperature danger zone for more than 4 hours, toss it.

 Love your leftovers

-The average Australian household throws out $1,036 worth, or 345kg, of food each year.
+The average Australian household throws out $2,500 worth, or 312kg, of food each year.
 So it's good for your bank balance and the environment to eat leftovers.

-To avoid the risk of food poisoning, refrigerate or freeze leftovers immediately after the meal, dividing them into small containers so they cool quickly.
-Store leftovers in the fridge and eat within 2 to 3 days.
+To avoid the risk of food poisoning, refrigerate or freeze leftovers within 2 hours of cooking them, dividing them into small containers so they cool quickly.
+Store leftovers in the fridge and eat within 2 to 4 days, or for up to several months in the freezer.

 If you're sending guests home with leftovers, give them ice packs or blocks from the freezer to keep their food chilled on the way home.

-An estimated 4.1 million cases of food poisoning occur in Australia each year, on average resulting in 31,920 hospitalisations, 86 deaths and 1 million visits to doctors.
+According to Food Standards Australia New Zealand, an estimated 4.67 million cases of food poisoning occur in Australia each year, on average resulting in 47,900 hospitalisations and 86 deaths.

 Beware the raw egg